Signposts

 counter.
 I could not imagine a more visible display of contempt for both the

-bathroom anymore, either.
+overnight in the bathroom anymore, either.

 The fourth and oldest cup of the group is one I acquired during my time in